Please Note: The Starwood Preferred Guest® Credit Card is no longer available.

 Like the Starwood Preferred Guest program, Chase Ultimate Rewards lets you transfer points to a number of popular frequent flyer programs.
 Meanwhile, you also have the option to redeem points for cash back or gift cards at a rate of one penny per point.

 The Chase Ultimate Rewards program also lets you book travel through their travel portal where you can get 25% more value.
 In the end, this means Chase Ultimate Rewards points are slightly more versatile.
-Before you sign up, here are some additional details to consider:

 If you love Starwood properties and want to rack up points in the Starwood Preferred Guest program quickly, you might want to give the Starwood Preferred Guest® Credit Card from American Express a chance.
 With no annual fee the first year, plenty of perks including premium, in-room wifi and no foreign transaction fees, and a hefty intro bonus, this card offers more than meets the eye.